PanicKk/I3WM-.files/README.md

 <br>

->\*Notice: All of the content above is slightly modified to match my needs, so you can realte to their personal repos for more accurcy :)
+>\*Notice: All of the content above is slightly modified to match my needs, so you can relate to their personal repos for more accuracy :)